You are here: Home > Travel and Recreation > Transport and disability > Motorised Transport Grant

 Introduction

-The Motorised Transport Grant is a means-tested Health Service Executive (HSE) payment for people in Ireland with disabilities who need to buy a car in order to retain employment.
+The Motorised Transport Grant is a means-tested Health Service Executive (HSE) payment for people with disabilities who need to buy a car in order to retain employment.
 This payment is also for people with disabilities who need to have a car or other vehicle adapted in order to enable them to drive and, as a result, earn a living.

 Rules